To whom it may concern:

 "Bluelight special on Jesus' 10 steps to a thinner waistline."

-"Price check on the latest copy of 'How to re-energize the church with the latest pop art and clever sermon titles.'"
+"Price check on the latest copy of 'How to re-energize the church with the latest pop art and clever sermon titles.'""Are you tired of thinning hair?
+See how God doesn't want you bald!"

 "Price check on 'How God would manage His stock portfolio.'"